b3nnnn/f5-agility-labs-nginx/docs/class15/lab5/lab5.rst

 7. Inspect the AI Gateway logs.
 You will see similar logs as bellow.
-The processor has identified the prompt as French with a 99 percent accuracy and has routed to the mistral model
+The processor has identified the prompt as French with a 99 percent accuracy and has routed to the mistral model.

    .. code:: bash